codemonger-io/cdk-rest-api-with-spec/README.md

 ### Third option

 Thus, I want a third option that enables me to **write a REST API and the OpenAPI definition at once** using the CDK building blocks.
-I hope this library would be the solution.
+And I hope this library would be the solution.

 ## Difference between SpecRestApi